nehanshuvaghasiya/AgroUdyam/frontend/src/components/ui/README.md

 ## 🎨 Theme Configuration

-The theme is configured in `theme.js` with KrishiConnect branding:
+The theme is configured in `theme.js` with AgroUdyam branding:

 - **Primary Color**: Green (#52c41a) - representing agriculture/nature
 - **Success Color**: Green (#52c41a)